cajacko/project-journal/projects/comedy.md

 ## Current Comedy Projects

-- Clusterfox
-  - A long form improvised comedy group.
-Joined in Dec 2018, we've played shows at the Camden Fringe, bringing our conspiracy themed show Wake Up Sheeple!
 - Velociraptor
   - A musical improvised comedy group.
 We do scenes that end in improvised songs!
 Started in 2019 we've done multiple shows all inspired from what you do on a normal Sunday.
 - NoScript/Smoosh